 Once you’ve updated your resume, it’s time to update your LinkedIn profile and add your resume to other job boards.

 Tell Your Network Your Open to new Opportunities!

 Networking is key!
 I’m sure some are tired of me saying this but don’t underestimate the power of networking!
 You never know who may have a job opportunity that you’re looking for, so spread the word.
 So not sure who to network with?
 If you’re not sure where to start networking, start with close friends and family and maybe plan to attend a few networking events in your community.
 An excellent place to check out networking groups is LinkedIn.

 Get your finances together.

 I’m sure some are probably thing a silver-lining to your job being in jeopardy….Really?!?!
 Yes; there’s a silver lining to your job being in danger.
 The silver lining for me when a company I worked for relocated was that I was able to take an audit life and my career and ask myself the hard questions.
 Do I want to transfer?
-Or why had I settled as this was not the industry I wanted to be in?
+Or why had I settled.
 Sometimes you can get so comfortable in a situation where the money is good, and you don’t mind the work that you stop wanting more and then you settle.